gbmhunter/AltiumScriptCentral/README.rst

 Copies all project parameters to the schematic documents, which can be useful for automatically filling in title block information (using special strings).

-NOTE: This tool has been made somewhat redudant with the update to Altium Designer 13, which makes schematic sheets automatically inherit project parameters if there is no local sheet parameter with the same name.
+NOTE: This tool has been made somewhat redundant with the update to Altium Designer 13, which makes schematic sheets automatically inherit project parameters if there is no local sheet parameter with the same name.

 Schematic Component Parameter Stamper
 -------------------------------------